 By now, most people have heard of Bitcoins.
 Bitcoins are one of the (now thousands) of cryptocurrencies available on the market.
-The original cryptocurrency has become hot property, with the total value of Bitcoins at around $43 billion.
+The original cryptocurrency has become hot property, with the total value of Bitcoins reaching $326.5 billion in December 2017 before falling back a little to $237.6 billion at the beginning of 2018.
 What you might not realize, however, is that Bitcoins only exist because of a digital public ledger system called the Blockchain.

 The Blockchain first appeared on the scene in November 2008.
 At that point, someone (or a group of people) going by the pseudonym Satoshi Nakamoto published a white paper called A Peer-to-Peer Electronic Cash System.
 The system described by Nakamoto was revolutionary.
 It created a way for a digital currency to exist, be shared, be bought and sold, and be used to buy and sell with.
 All this without the need for intermediary financial institutions.

 Perhaps most importantly, thanks to the Blockchain’s peer-to-peer structure, the cryptocurrency that resided on the public ledger system would exist in a state that defied corruption.
 The Blockchain’s incorruptible backbone has since been noticed to have many more uses than just holding together cryptocurrencies.

 Nowadays, more and more uses for the Blockchain are being developed, leading many people to ask what is the Blockchain and how does it work?

 The Blockchain is a public ledger system that keeps a record of all the Bitcoin transactions ever made.
 The public ledger system never sleeps.
 It is constantly being updated and shared between hundreds of thousands of computers attached via the web.
 Those computers are called nodes.
 Because there are so many of them being updated simultaneously, it is technically unfeasible to hack the entire system.